Jim6388/Tutorial-MkdocWithDoxygen/README.md

 This tutorial empowers you to craft professional C documentation with ease.
 We'll leverage two powerful tools:

-MkDocs Material: This popular theme is a powerful documentation framework on top of MkDocs.
+- MkDocs Material: This popular theme is a powerful documentation framework on top of MkDocs.
 It allows you focus on the content of your documentation and create a professional static site in minutes.
 No need to know HTML, CSS or JavaScript – let Material for MkDocs do the heavy lifting for you
-Doxygen: This tool automates the creation of detailed API reference documentation from your C code comments, saving you significant time and effort.
+- Doxygen: This tool automates the creation of detailed API reference documentation from your C code comments, saving you significant time and effort.

 ### Our Unique Approach

 While these tools are powerful, they don't natively integrate.
 This tutorial addresses this by using a custom Python script that bridges the gap between Doxygen and MkDocs Material.
 This script ensures seamless integration and a unified user experience for your C documentation.

-Ready to Get Started?
-(Consider adding a call to action here)

 Ready to build beautiful docs?
 The detailed guide awaits you in the next section.